 - Slice peaches and add to your favourite cereal or use as a topping for pancakes and waffles.

-- Make a peach smoothie with low-fat yogurt and peaches in a blender for breakfast or an anytime snack.
+- Make a peach smoothie with yogurt and peaches in a blender for breakfast or an anytime snack.

 - Look for recipes for baked goods such as quickbreads and muffins that call for fresh peaches.